Journeys on this Train

 Single Cabins feature a lounge chair converting to single sleeping berth, with shower and toilet facilities located at the end of each carriage.

 Dining is in the private restaurant for the first-class Gold Kangaroo and Platinum guests.
 All meals are included in the cost of the ticket; drinks are extra.
 IRT Society members last on this train felt that the dining service was rushed, with all courses served at once.
 Hopefully, this criticism has been addressed and service has improved.
-IRT members are heading on this train soon, and we will have an updated report then.

 IRT Society passengers report that the lounge cars can be jammed.
 There just isn’t room for more than a fraction of the travelers to sit and enjoy a drink.
 Alcoholic drinks are not included.

 If you want to go all out, book The Chairman’s Carriage, which accommodates up to eight people.
 It has two double bedrooms sharing a two-way bathroom and two twin-bedded cabins with adjacent bathroom facilities.
 There is a spacious lounge with CD player, DVD and video system; private dining room, fully equipped kitchen; dining in the Gold restaurant on the train at no extra cost; or, dine in your private car’s dining room with meals prepared by your own chef at extra cost.
-Pricing starts at about $7,000 AUD for Sydney to Adelaide.
+Pricing ranges from about $7,000 AUD for Sydney to Adelaide.